2013 LionsXII season

-The 2013 season is LionsXII's 2nd season in the Malaysia Super League.
-LionsXII won their first MSL title.
+The 2013 season was LionsXII's 2nd season in the Malaysia Super League, when they won their first MSL title.

-LionsXII were set a target of finishing top five for the 2013 Malaysia Super League.
-Five senior players, namely Shahril Ishak, Isa Halim, Fazrul Nawaz, Irwan Shah and Baihakki Khaizan were included in the 29-men squad to guide the younger players.
-Other key players such as Shahdan Sulaiman and Shaiful Esah no longer featured.
-The main aim was to develop the U–23 players and prepare them for the upcoming 2013 Southeast Asian Games that would be held at the end of the year.
+LionsXII were set a target of finishing in the top five for the 2013 Malaysia Super League.
+Five senior players, namely Shahril Ishak, Isa Halim, Fazrul Nawaz, Irwan Shah and Baihakki Khaizan were included in the 29-man squad, while other key players such as Shahdan Sulaiman and Shaiful Esah were left out.
+The main aim was to develop the U-23 players and prepare them for the upcoming 2013 Southeast Asian Games held in Myanmar at the end of the year.

 Malaysia Super League

 LionsXII began their campaign by defeating ATM FA 1–0 away.
 Subsequently, they vanquished the nation's traditional rivals Selangor FA.
-However, LionsXII stumbled to three losses against lowly T-Team FC and PKNS FC away.
+However, they stumbled to three losses against lowly T-Team FC and PKNS FC away.
 One sent them crashing out of the 2013 Malaysia FA Cup.
 In a turn of events, LionsXII went on a long unbeaten streak, securing important wins over Pahang FA (3–0), Kelantan FA (1–0), and ATM FA (3–1) at home.

 On 2 July 2013, a 4–0 win over relegation-threatened FELDA United FC in the penultimate league game made LionsXII league champions.
-Singapore's Prime Minister, Lee Hsien Loong was present for the match played in front of a sold-out crowd at the Jalan Besar Stadium.
+Singapore Prime Minister Lee Hsien Loong was present for the match played in front of a sold-out crowd at the Jalan Besar Stadium.
 The MSL trophy was also brought to the stadium as the LionsXII received it on home soil after the final whistle.
 LionsXII became the first foreign team to win the MSL, adding to the four Malaysian league titles it had won in 1979, 1981, 1985, and 1994.
 The title run was defined by a combination of good defence (15 goals conceded, the best record in the MSL) and goals from set-pieces (17 out of 32).
-The club chalked up their best home record (10 wins and 1 draw) in the league, making Jalan Besar Stadium a fortress.
+The club also went invincible at home (10 wins and 1 draw) in the league.

 The news of V. Sundramoorthy leaving to helm Negeri Sembilan FA was confirmed on 7 October 2013.
 On 13 October, the Football Association of Singapore posted an advertisement openly to recruit the succeeding LionsXII coach.
 Former Johor Darul Takzim coach and ex-Singapore international Fandi Ahmad is speculated to take over the position.
 Other candidates include former Warriors FC coach Richard Bok and Liverpool F.C. stalwart Steve McMahon.